 Throughout her career, Goetschius has consistently “worked on” herself to develop professionally.
 “There’s always potential for growth, whether in my personal life or at work,” she says.
 “I’ve done a lot of leadership assessments and coaching, and I always have things I can work on to improve…and things I didn’t realize I did so well—I’ve been told I can be a bit hard on myself.”

-Early in 2016, forward-thinking Ben & Jerry CEO Jostein Solheim presented Geotschius with the opportunity to sample an innovative leadership tool developed by Lisa Arie, founder of the elite leadership learning center Vista Caballo in remote southwest Colorado.
-Called The StillPoint Experience, the neuroscience-based tool combines a series of initial, thought-provoking questions participants answer online with a 21-day follow-up period that encourages each participant’s own brain mechanics to turn new realizations into new behavior.
-Goetschius eventually went through StillPoint three times, each time reaping fresh insights into her thinking and behavior as a leader.
+Early in 2016, forward-thinking Ben & Jerry CEO Jostein Solheim presented Geotschius with the opportunity to go through The StillPoint Experience.
+Goetschius went through several StillPoint sprints, each time reaping fresh insights into her thinking and behavior as a leader.

-“After going through the process once, I was surprised that a short 10-minute self-diagnostic would surface such meaningful insights for behavioral changes.
+“When I went through the first sprint I was surprised that a short 10-minute self-diagnostic would surface such meaningful insights for behavioral changes.
 Plus, I was surprised it revealed that I needed to work on persistence—my perception had been that I was already quite persistent,” Goetchius says.

 “Lisa reminded me that I was surprised because I might be using only one aspect of persistence, or I may be using persistence in only one area of my life, like work, or I could be identifying myself by my role or title.
 Once I looked through that lens, I understood what she was saying about developing an ability to see the whole picture.
 It was an instant shift in perspective, and once I started working with the strategies, my behavior and approaches changed immediately.”